Protocol Serialization and Deserialization¶

 One such use case is the serialization and deserialization to and from discrete

-bytes of a common format represented by a media type such as application/json
+bytes of a common format represented by a media type such as application/json.

-These will be represented by the Codec
+These will be represented by the Codec interface:

 @runtime_checkable